petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-amd-gpu-linux.md

   }'
 ```

-## Troubleshoot and support
+## Troubleshooting

-### Troubleshoot
+### Check extension status

-You can retrieve data about the state of extension deployments from the Azure portal and by using Azure PowerShell and the Azure CLI.
-To see the deployment state of extensions for a given VM, run the following command:
+Check the status of your extension deployment in the Azure portal, or by using PowerShell or the Azure CLI.

+To see the deployment state of extensions for a given VM, run the following commands:

 ```powershell
 Get-AzVMExtension -ResourceGroupName myResourceGroup -VMName myVM -Name myExtensionName